Emerging Excellence: UP in the Past 112 Years

 The early years

-In 1915, the UP had its first Filipino president in Ignacio Villamor.
-Under Villamor, the UP continued to grow with the addition of units such as the Conservatory of Music; the University High School; the College of Education; and the Junior College in Cebu City.
-In 1919, the College of Veterinary Science was transferred to the Los Baños campus.
+In 1915, a lawyer, Ignacio Villamor, would be chosen president of the University.
+He would be the first Filipino to lead what had by that time grown to become the Philippines’ premier higher educational institution.
+Under Villamor, UP continued to grow with the addition of units such as: the Conservatory of Music; the University High School; the College of Education; and, the Junior College in Cebu City.

-Rafael Palma assumed UP presidency in 1923.
-Academic freedom became a hallmark in UP as Palma encouraged discussions on social and political issues confronting the country.
-Palma promoted the ideal of “freedom of the mind” and “the determined search for the truth in God, man and things.”
-In 1935, UP’s famous statue, named the Oblation by Palma, was installed at the Manila campus.
-The statue was the creation of National Artist Guillermo Tolentino on his interpretation of the second stanza of Dr. Jose Rizal’s “Mi Ultimo Adios.”
+In 1935, UP’s famous statue, the Oblation, was installed at the Manila campus.
+The statue was the creation of National Artist Guillermo Tolentino and inspired by his interpretation of the second stanza of Dr. Jose Rizal’s “Mi Ultimo Adios.”

 The transfer to Diliman